A look at Western Digital Corporation's (WDC) recent performance gives investors their first glimpse of hope.

 Western Digital Corporation (NASDAQ: WDC) Trading Performance Indicators

-Check out the current performance indicators for Western Digital Corporation (WDC).
-In the past quarter, the stock posted a quick ratio of 1.30.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 0.97.
-Likewise, its price to free cash flow for the trailing twelve months is 13.23.
+Western Digital Corporation (WDC) is currently performing well based on its current performance indicators.
+A quick ratio of 1.30 was reported for the most recent quarter.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 0.84.
+Likewise, its price to free cash flow for the trailing twelve months is 11.44.

 Technical Analysis of Western Digital Corporation (WDC)

-Looking closely at Western Digital Corporation (NASDAQ: WDC), its last 5-days average volume was 3.24 million, which is a drop from its year-to-date volume of 4.14 million.
-As of the previous 9 days, the stock’s Stochastic %D was 43.94%.
-Additionally, its Average True Range was 2.70.
+Analysing the last 5-days average volume posted by the [Western Digital Corporation, WDC], we can find that recorded value of 5.01 million was better than the volume posted last year of 4.16 million.
+As of the previous 9 days, the stock’s Stochastic %D was 2.24%.
+Additionally, its Average True Range was 2.58.

-During the past 100 days, Western Digital Corporation’s (WDC) raw stochastic average was set at 59.25%, which indicates a significant increase from 33.16% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 39.07% in the past 14 days, which was lower than the 47.95% volatility it showed in the past 100 days.
+During the past 100 days, Western Digital Corporation’s (WDC) raw stochastic average was set at 27.77%, which indicates a significant increase from 3.44% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 50.07% in the past 14 days, which was higher than the 49.65% volatility it showed in the past 100 days.

-At the time of writing, stock’s 50-day Moving Average is $54.48, while its 200-day Moving Average is $56.10.
-However, in the short run, Western Digital Corporation’s stock first resistance to watch stands at $61.31.
-Second resistance stands at $64.81.
-The third major resistance level sits at $66.61.
-If the price goes on to break the first support level at $56.01, it is likely to go to the next support level at $54.21.
-Should the price break the second support level, the third support level stands at $50.71.
+At the time of writing, stock’s 50-day Moving Average is $54.67, while its 200-day Moving Average is $55.89.
+Now, the first resistance to watch is $50.42.
+This is followed by the second major resistance level at $51.59.
+The third major resistance level sits at $52.43.
+If the price goes on to break the first support level at $48.41, it is likely to go to the next support level at $47.57.
+Should the price break the second support level, the third support level stands at $46.40.

 Western Digital Corporation (NASDAQ: WDC) Key Stats